foundersandcoders/our-site-v3/src/requirements/website.md

 saveCheckboxes: true
 ---

-We'd like you to demonstrate all the HTML, CSS and JavaScript you've learned by creating an entire website.
-It should tell us why you're applying to our programme and show us who you are.
+Your website **is** your application.
+You need to tell us about yourself and why you are applying for this programme.
+Your website also needs to demonstrate your capabilities in HTML, CSS and JavaScript.

 Feel free to get creative with the implementation—as long as you meet all the criteria below you can have fun with it.

 ## Criteria